 The title of Kelly Noonan Gores’ documentary, Heal, is extremely straightforward.
-And the message that she’s trying to communicate to viewers is equally powerful in its simplicity: that humans are designed to heal, and that each of us has the power to help our own bodies and minds to achieve optimal wellness.
+And the message that she’s trying to communicate to viewers is equally powerful in its simplicity: that humans are designed to heal, and that each of us has the power to help our own bodies and minds achieve optimal wellness.
 But, as with anything in the health and wellness world, things quickly become complicated.
 There’s the clash between Western medicine and more holistic routes, the complex and often ignored mind-body connection, and the fuzzy understanding of the role that genes and “inevitability” play in all of it.
-But Gores believes the truth at the center of it remains the same, and she hopes her film will empower everyone who sees it to tap into their innate power and take back control of their health.
+Read on to learn Gores story, why “mind healing” can often be the key to health, how to tap into your own healing power, and more.

 An Early Introduction to the Mind-Body Connection